cathalgarvey/lamport_signatures/README.md

 Lamport Signatures for Py3k
 ==================
 by Cathal Garvey
-Released under the GNU General Public License 3.0
-A novice's implementation of the Quantum-Computer-Resistant Lamport Signature scheme in Python 3
+Released under the GNU Affero General Public License 3.0 or later A novice's implementation of the Quantum-Computer-Resistant Lamport Signature scheme in Python 3

 **Don't use or rely on this code.
 It was an experiment when I was inexperienced and looking into